petershin/liferay-learn/docs/dxp/latest/en/site-building/personalizing-site-experience/segmentation/segments-editor-ui-reference.md

 Depending on the nature of the criteria, the operator selection may contain different combinations.
 For example, the *Date* selection described below contains all the previously listed options except *contains* and *does not contain*, whereas the *Email Address* selection has *equals*, *not equals*, *contains* and *does not contain*.

-In between each criteria and each category, you can define an "and" or "or" conjunction.
-For "and" all criteria must be true in order for the criteria to be satisfied.
-With "or" it will be true if any of the defined criteria are true.
+In between each criteria and each category, you can define an 'And/Or' conjunction.
+For 'And', all criteria must be true in order for the criteria to be satisfied.
+With 'Or', it will be true if any of the defined criteria are true.
 You can also mix operators to create complex cases.

 ## User Properties